 The degree is built on three fundamental elements – your music, your career and your projects.
-It deals with what really matters in the industry.
-It will expand your options and push you to create original, boundary-shifting music.
-And both the 3-yr and 2-yr accelerated options feature our hybrid, on-demand learning model.
+It deals with what really matters in music and the industry.
+It will expand your options and push you to create original, high-quality music and performance.

-All musicians at WaterBear will make, record, mix and master their music.
-We provide a supportive, safe environment to experiment and create.
+We provide a supportive, safe environment for you to experiment and create.
 You'll also develop a personal career plan to support your ambitions.

 You’ll spend around 8-10 hours each week on site in timetabled teaching and learning activities.
 You'll also get access to all your module content prior to your class lectures via WaterBear's dedicated Virtual Learning Environment (VLE).

 On-site teaching and learning activities can include:

 This course is designed to develop careers in:

 After graduating, you'll have a number of routes to further study available, including the MA Music Performance, Production and Business* course at WaterBear and other postgraduate specialist programmes.